spjuhel/BoARIO/paper.md

 multiple or singular events).
 Users benefit from a precise control on aspects such as the distribution of the impact towards the different sectors and regions, the recovery of from the impact, etc. but also from the default modeling choices common in the corresponding literature.
-The rationale for detailled configuration of the model is "allowing for, but not require".
+The rationale for detailed configuration of the model is "allowing for, but not require".

 Simulations log the evolution of each variable of interest (production, production capacity, intermediate demand, reconstruction demand, etc.) at each